Apply for BAföG to attend school

 BAföG can only be used to fund internships that

-- you complete while you are in training that is eligible for BAföG funding.
+- you complete while enrolled in a training program that is eligible for BAföG funding.

-- Mandatory internships are those that are required by your training plan in order for you to complete your training.
+- Mandatory internships—that is, those required by your training program so that you can complete your training.

-- Mandatory internships are those that take place within the EU or
+- are mandatory and take place within the EU, or

-- Mandatory internships that take place outside the EU and last at least 12 weeks.
+- are mandatory internships that take place outside the EU and last at least 12 weeks.

-You must immediately notify the Office for Education in writing of any change in your financial situation or in your family or educational circumstances.
+You must immediately notify the Office for Education in writing of any changes in your financial situation or in your family or educational circumstances.
 This includes, for example,

 - if your income changes,